Ravi Teja: 2012–2026: Career slump and decline

 In 2021, Krack marked his third collaboration with Gopichand Malineni, after Don Seenu and Balupu.
 It was highly successful at the box office and a big comeback for him.

 In 2022, his first two films, Khiladi and Ramarao on Duty, both ended up as huge box office disasters.
 However, his third release in the year, Dhamaka, was highly successful at the box office, eventually becoming the highest-grossing film of his career.

 In 2023, he reunited with Chiranjeevi, after Annayya, for Waltair Veerayya.
 It was also his second collaboration with K. S. Ravindra, after Power.
-In 2024, he starred in Eagle directed by Karthik Ghattamaneni.
+His following two releases of the year, Ravanasura and Tiger Nageswara Rao, were huge commercial disasters, further proving his commercial inconsistency at the box office.

+In 2024, he starred in Eagle directed by Karthik Ghattamaneni, his cinematographer from Disco Raja and Dhamaka.
+Upon release, it opened to mixed reviews from the critics and audience, alike.
+Though his performance and the attempt to break away from his masala entertainer image were highly lauded, it ended up as a below-average performer at the box-office.
+He reunited with Harish Shankar in Mr. Bachchan, the official remake of Raid (2018), the same year.
+Upon release, it was thrashed by the critics and audience, alike, becoming a huge commercial disaster.

+His only release in 2025 was the masala entertainer Mass Jathara, directed by dialogue writer Bhanu Bogavarapu and reuniting with his co-star from Dhamaka, Sreeleela.
+Like his previous few films, it too ended up as a commercial disaster.

+In 2026, he starred in Bhartha Mahasayulaku Wignyapthi directed by Kishore Tirumala.
+Like Daggubati Venkatesh, he attempted to penetrate further to the Telugu family audience.
+However, upon release coinciding with Sankranthi, it opened to mixed reviews.
+Though it had decent openings, it was eventually sandwiched amongst intense competition with other releases of the festive period and ended up as a commercial disappointment.

 Personal life

-On 26 May 2002 Ravi Teja married Kalyani who hails from Ganapavaram, West Godavari District.
+On 26 May 2002 Teja married Kalyani who hails from Ganapavaram, West Godavari District.
 The couple have a daughter, Mokshadha and a son, Mahadhan.
 His brother Bharath Raju died in a car accident in Hyderabad in 2017.
-His nephew Maadhav Bhupathiraju who is also an actor.
+His nephew Maadhav Bhupathiraju is also an actor.